 Bronze – 2 points

 If a tie should occur then the 7th racer’s score is used then the 8th, then the 9th.
 If there is still a tie after the 9th racer, then bonus points are used.
-Bonus points are determined by the amount the racer get their medals by.
+Bonus points are determined by the amount the racer gets his or her medals by.
 The top nine racers’ bonus points will be used (the best nine medals).
 In the event that the team has 10 of the same medals, the best nine bonus points will be used dropping the lowest bonus point medal.

 Please Notify the Ski Challenge Office if you fall under any of these categories – the change will be made in our database so that it shows up at each race you are pre-registered for.
 If you are not pre-registered for a specific race and are entered in the computer at the hill, you need to remind the staff there about your discount)